Jo Byrns

-Joseph Wellington "Jo" Byrns Sr. (July 20, 1869 – June 4, 1936) was a U.S. politician.
+Joseph Wellington Byrns Sr. (July 20, 1869 – June 4, 1936) was a U.S. politician.
 He served as a 14-term Democratic congressman from Tennessee, and as the 41st speaker of the United States House of Representatives.

 Early life

 Byrns was born in Cedar Hill, Robertson County, Tennessee, son of James Henry Byrns and Mary Emily Jackson.
 He was named for a maternal uncle, Joseph William Green Jackson, who died in the American Civil War.
 His great-grandfather, James Byrns, Esq., figures in the legend of The Bell Witch, and is mentioned in the Authenticated History of The Bell Witch by Martin Van Buren Ingram.
 The Byrns family moved to Nashville in 1885 to pursue greater educational opportunities for their children.
 Jo Byrns attended Fogg High School, graduating in 1887.
 He then enrolled at Vanderbilt University, where he won honors in English and history, actively participated in debates, and became a member of Beta Theta Pi fraternity.
 He graduated with a law degree in 1890 and soon began building up a successful law practice.